Best AI apps for Mac in 2026, by what you actually need

 Screen-aware, not chat-only

-GuideLayer captures context on demand and points at the control you need.
+GuideLayer captures context on demand, lifts the control you need with a Focus Lift, and checks the result.
 Most Mac AI apps stop at text generation.

-Learn a workflow once, save it, replay it.
+Learn a workflow once, save it, replay it, and watch it compound into an Ability Map.
 Chat apps don't remember how you clicked through Figma last month.

-Primary path uses Claude Code and Codex sign-ins already on your Mac.
-No separate metered API bill from GuideLayer.
+Primary path uses Codex subscription or Claude API key already on your Mac.
+No separate model bill from GuideLayer.

 Privacy Center built in